doragasu/mw-api/README.md

 The `mw-msg` module contains the message definitions for the different MegaWiFi commands and command replies.
 Fear not because usually you do not need to use this module, unless you are doing something pretty advanced not covered by the `megawifi` module API.

-The `util` module contains general purpose functions and macros not fitting in the other modules, such as `ip_validate()` to check if a string is a valid IP address, `str_to_uint8()` to convert a string to an 8-bit number, etc.
+The `util` module contains general purpose functions and macros not fitting in the other modules, such as `ip_validate()` to check if a string is a valid IP address, `str_to_uint8()` to convert a string to an 8-bit number, etc. There is also a `json` module wich includes `jsmn` library along with some helper functions to parse JSON formatted strings.

-The other modules (`loop`, `mpool`, `megawifi`) are covered in depth below.

-There is also a `json` module wich includes `jsmn` library along with some helper functions to parse JSON formatted strings.
 Please read `jsmn` documentation to learn how its tokenizer works.

+Previous MegaWiFi releases also included two more modules: `mpool` (a quite limited dynamic memory allocator) and `loop` (a loop functions and timers implementation).
+I found most devs considered these modules confusing, so I removed them.
+If you use `newlib` and require dynamic memory allocation, you can implemente `_sbrk()` syscall and use the standard `malloc()` and `free()` functions.
+You can also use SGDK that already includes a dynamic memory allocator.
+As for the `loop` module, it has somehow been replaced by the `tsk` module.

-### Loop module
+### tsk module

-This module implements the main loop of the program.
-It allows easily adding and removing functions to be run on the main loop, as well as timers based on the frame counter.
-It also provides a hacky interface to perform pseudo synchronous calls (through the `loop_pend()` and `loop_post()` semantics) without disturbing the loop execution.
+This module implements basic multitasking capabilities.
+It allows setting up a task that runs in user mode, in addition to the supervisor task.
+For the user task to run, the supervisor task must give it some CPU time.
+This can be done in two ways:

+* By calling the lock function `tsk_super_pend()`: this causes the user task to resume execution.
+User task will keep running until it calls `tsk_super_post()`, or the timeout specified in the `tsk_supper_pend()` occurs.
+Then supervisor task will resume execution.
+* By calling `tsk_user_yield()`: this causes the user task to resume execution.
+User task will keep running until the next VBLANK interrupt, or until `tsk_super_post()` is called with the `force_ctx_sw` param set to `true`.

+User task will not run unless the supervisor task calls either `tsk_super_pend()` or `tsk_user_yield()`.
+So you must make sure to call one of them in your main loop or the user task will starve.
+If you are using SGDK, the `tsk_user_yield()` call is done transparently inside `VDP_waitVSync()`, `VDP_waitVActive()` and `SYS_doVBlankProcess()`.
+So just make sure you are calling one of these in your loop and you should be ready to go!

 A typical Megadrive game contains a main loop with a structure similar to this: